Deeppathak/Deeppathak/README.md

 #### Load Conditions:
 1. **Static Structural Load Cases:**
    - **Load Case:** 100 N applied as specified in the static analysis with improved design with an additional support leg.
+**Structural steel was chosen because the part can be manufactured using the forming process with sheet metal plates.**
 #### Material:
 - **Structural Steel** was used for the analysis.